 We conducted an IPD meta-analysis of both prospective and retrospectively acquired data.
-Primary meta-analysis used individual participant data only.
-Aggregate data were not used in the primary meta-analysis when individual participant data could not be provided, as the total proportion of participants that made up aggregate data was less than 10% of the overall number of participants across all trials (i.e. total aggregate data represented a negligible proportion of the data set).
-We performed a sensitivity analysis by adding in the aggregate data, as described further below, to explore the impact of data availability bias.
-We undertook a prospectively planned meta-analysis (PPMA) of a more limited number of trials, as a sensitivity analysis.
+Primary meta-analysis used IPD only.
+We did not use aggregate data in the primary meta-analysis when IPD could not be provided, as the total proportion of participants that made up aggregate data was less than 10% of the overall number of participants across all trials (i.e. total aggregate data represented a negligible proportion of the data set).
+We performed a sensitivity analysis by adding in the aggregate data, as described below, to explore the impact of data availability bias.
+We undertook a prospectively planned meta-analysis (PPMA) of a more limited number of trials as a sensitivity analysis.
 PPMA was limited to those trials in which trial authors were not aware of trial outcomes at the time of PPMA protocol registration on PROSPERO (Boyle 2017).

 The main analyses estimated the effect of being assigned to receive the intervention, according to the intention-to-treat principle.
-We retained all eligible participants in the treatment group to which they were originally assigned who had an outcome, irrespective of the treatment they actually received.
+We retained all eligible participants in the treatment group to which they had originally been assigned who had an outcome, irrespective of the treatment they actually received.
 To understand the effect of compliance, we included pre-planned secondary supplementary analysis to estimate the complier average causal effect.

 We planned to perform all analyses stratified by type of intervention group.
-Planned comparisons were therefore:
+Our planned comparisons were therefore:

-- 1. skincare intervention versus no treatment or standard care; - skincare intervention 'A' versus no treatment or standard care; - 3. skincare intervention 'B' versus no treatment or standard care.
+- 1. skin care intervention versus no treatment or standard care; - 2. skin care intervention 'A' versus no treatment or standard care; - 3. skin care intervention 'B' versus no treatment or standard care.

 We planned to consider interventions in two broad categories: A interventions promoting hydration and skin barrier mainly through emollients, and B interventions that would protect from harm, such as water softeners or avoidance of irritants.
-Because our search did not reveal any eligible trials of B-type skin care interventions, it did not prove necessary to stratify comparisons by type of skin care intervention; therefore, we undertook only comparisons of type A. For each outcome, when we judged a sufficient number of trials (two or more) to be clinically similar, we pooled results in a meta-analysis.
-When we did not undertake meta-analyses owing to clinical heterogeneity or to insufficient data, we narratively discuss the results from individual trials.
+Because our search did not reveal any completed eligible trials of B-type skin care interventions, it did not prove necessary to stratify comparisons by type of skin care intervention, therefore we undertook only comparisons of type A. For each outcome, when we judged a sufficient number of trials (two or more) to be clinically similar, we pooled results in a meta-analysis.
+When we did not undertake meta-analyses owing to clinical heterogeneity or to insufficient data, we discussed the results from individual trials narratively.

 We adopted a two-stage approach to analysis for all primary and secondary analyses.
-In the first stage, we derived individual trial treatment effect estimates from individual participant data.
-For analyses of binary outcomes, including both primary outcomes (eczema and food allergy), the stage 1 model, fitted to each trial providing individual participant data separately, was a binomial regression model.
-For analyses of continuous outcomes, the stage 1 model fitted to each trial providing individual participant data was a linear regression model.
-For time-to-event outcomes, the stage 1 model fitted to each trial providing individual participant data was a binomial regression model with a complementary loglog link, where follow-up time was split into appropriate intervals for the obtained data (3 months, 6 months, 12 months, 18 months, and 24 months).
+In the first stage, we derived individual trial treatment effect estimates from IPD.
+For analyses of binary outcomes, including both primary outcomes (eczema and food allergy), the stage 1 model, fitted to each trial providing IPD separately, was a binomial regression model.
+For analyses of continuous outcomes, the stage 1 model fitted to each trial providing IPD was a linear regression model.
+For time-to-event outcomes, the stage 1 model fitted to each trial providing IPD was a binomial regression model with a complementary log-log link, where follow-up time was split into appropriate intervals for the obtained data (3 months, 6 months, 12 months, 18 months, and 24 months).
 This model was appropriate for time-to-event data of a discrete nature.
 In addition to the treatment group variable indicating use of a skin care intervention, we included the important prognostic factors of sex and family history of atopic disease within the stage 1 models.